Zhenfeng7/Forex-Watch/docs/dev-journal.md

 **What's next:**

-- Step 5: Error handling middleware (catches thrown errors, formats responses)
-- Step 6: Request validation middleware (Zod validation for routes)
-- Step 7: Health check routes
-- Step 8: Express app setup
+- Step 7: Express app setup with all middleware
-- Step 9: Server entry point
+- Step 8: Server entry point with graceful shutdown
-- Step 10: Integration tests
+- Step 9: Manual testing to verify everything works
+- Then commit and push to GitHub

 **Interview talking points from today:**